-Field Required Description and Conditions Non-mapped yes Unique identifier for the non-mapped component defined by the licensee.
-Areas Component ID (e.g., rock or swamp) too small or dispersed to map that should be taken out of the productive forest area - NAR - but should be accounted for.
+Field Required Description and Conditions Non-mapped Component ID yes Unique identifier for the non-mapped component defined by the licensee.
+Areas (e.g., rock or swamp) that should be taken out of the productive forest area - NAR - but should be accounted for.
 Area yes Area of the non-mapped component in hectares.
-Stocking Status yes Code representing growing space occupancy relative to a pre-established standard. - Status refers to whether the site has achieved those standards.
-See Appendix A to locate Stocking Status Code list.
+Stocking Status yes Code representing growing space occupancy relative to a pre-established standard.
+Status refers to whether the site has achieved those standards.
+See the RESULTS Technical Specifications to locate Stocking Status Code list.
 Cannot be IMM or MAT.
 Stocking Type conditional Code representing a sub-classification of the stocking status.
-See Appendix A to locate Stocking Type Code list) e.g., natural (NAT); unnatural (UNN); road (RD)
+See the RESULTS Technical Specifications to locate Stocking Type Code list) e.g., natural (NAT); unnatural (UNN); road (RD)